 Login Loop Returns to Login Screen

 If entering your password returns you to the login screen repeatedly instead of loading the desktop, the session may be crashing due to permission issues.
-Check the ownership of your home directory:
+Press Ctrl+Alt+F2 to open a text console, log in, and check the ownership of your home directory:

 ls -la ~ | head -5